yilmazchef/javascript-notebooks/Notebooks/English/All.md

 02.04.
 What can you do with JavaScript?
 ---------------------

 02.04.
 Use of JavaScript
 ---------------------

 For a long time, JavaScript is used only as a `Client Side Front End Development language` to build browser-based interactive web pages.
 But currently due to huge community support `(Node or Nide.js) JavaScript is multi-purpose language` and used to develop:

 - Full-fledged Enterprise Web Application
 - Full-blown Mobile Apps
 - Real-time Networking Apps (Chats, Audio/Video Streaming Services)
 - Games
 - Command Line Tools (CLI-Command Line Interface utilities)

 ### 02.04.01.
-JavaScript is used in billions of Web pages/web apps to add interactivity, validate forms and much more:
+JavaScript is used in billions of Web pages/web apps to add interactivity, validate forms and much more

 - JavaScript gives HTML designers a `programming tool`
 - JavaScript can react to `events` (mouse click, hover (rollover, rollout), focus, blur)
 - JavaScript can be used to `validate` data (`Client-side validation`)
 - JavaScript can manipulate `HTML content` and `CSS styles`
 - Dynamic `drop-down menus`, HTML contents at run time/on the fly
 - Displaying live/current/dynamic `date and time (clocks)`
 - Displaying `pop-up windows` and `dialog boxes` (an `alert`, `confirm` and `prompt` dialog box)
 - Change the website's `behavior` and make it more `dynamic with advanced` web designs
 - Perform and `control transitions` and `animations`

-### However, there are more serious uses for javascript:
+### However, there are more serious uses for javascript

 - **Browser Detection** - Detecting the browser used by a visitor
 - **Cookies** - Storing information on the visitor's computer